Fundamental activity constraints lead to specific interpretations of the connectome: Methods

-\foreignlanguage{american}{using the classical fourth-order Runge-Kutta method (RK4) with step size $h=0.01$, where $s$ denotes a dimensionless pseudo-time.
+using the classical fourth-order Runge-Kutta method (RK4) with step size $h=0.01$, where $s$ denotes a dimensionless pseudo-time.
+The same approach can be used to solve the activity on a single neuron level \citep{Sadeh15}.
 Note that \prettyref{eq:int_siegert} does not reflect the real time evolution of the population rates, but rather is a mathematical method to obtain the system's fixed points.
-In contrast to \citep{Wong_06} we do not only search for stable fixed points, but also use \eqref{eq:int_siegert} to obtain unstable attractors (cf. \nameref{sec:Results}), an idea originating from the study of simple attractor networks \citep[esp. their Fig.\ 2 and Eq.\ 12]{Amit97}.}
+In contrast to \citep{Wong_06} we do not only search for stable fixed points, but also use \prettyref{eq:int_siegert} to obtain unstable attractors (cf. \nameref{sec:Results}), an idea originating from the study of simple attractor networks (\citep{Amit97} esp. their figure 2 and eq.
+12).

-\selectlanguage{american} In a bistable situation, the initial condition of \eqref{eq:int_siegert} determines which fixed point the system settles in.
-However, studying the behavior for a particular initial condition is of minor interest, since the actual spiking network is a stochastic system which fluctuates around the fixed points of the deterministic system defined by \eqref{eq:int_siegert}.
-Even if we knew that \eqref{eq:int_siegert} would relax to the LA fixed point for one particular initial condition, this would not necessarily imply that this state is indefinitely stable.
+In a bistable situation, the initial condition of \prettyref{eq:int_siegert} determines which fixed point the system settles in.
+However, studying the behavior for a particular initial condition is of minor interest, since the actual spiking network is a stochastic system which fluctuates around the fixed points of the deterministic system defined by \prettyref{eq:int_siegert}.
+Even if we knew that \prettyref{eq:int_siegert} would relax to the LA fixed point for one particular initial condition, this would not necessarily imply that this state is indefinitely stable.
 Global stability is determined by the size of the basin of attraction of the LA fixed point.

 In the following, we derive the equations leading us to targeted modifications of a parameter $\boldsymbol{b}$ necessary to compensate for the changes in the global stability induced by the change of another parameter $\boldsymbol{a}$.
 To this end, we study the behavior of the fixed points with respect to an infinitesimal change $\boldsymbol{\delta a}=\boldsymbol{a^{\prime}}-\boldsymbol{a}$ in the chosen model parameter.
 Let $\boldsymbol{\nu^{\ast}}(\boldsymbol{a})$ and $\boldsymbol{\nu^{\ast}}(\boldsymbol{a^{\prime}})$ be the corresponding locations of the fixed points and $\boldsymbol{\delta\nu^{\ast}}=\boldsymbol{\nu^{\ast}}(\boldsymbol{a^{\prime}})-\boldsymbol{\nu^{\ast}}(\boldsymbol{a})$ their separation.
 We can then expand $\boldsymbol{\nu^{\ast}}(\boldsymbol{a^{\prime}})$ into a Taylor series up to first order in $\boldsymbol{\delta a}$ and obtain